finn-no/tech.finn.no/_posts/2015-09-22-the-process-of-using-kafka.md

 *Use and misuse*

+Actually, the title is a bit too broad.
+We'll look at how different number of acks, async and timeouts will affect the reliability of your messages.

 ## Abstract / TL;DR ##
 Kafka can be used in many ways, and there are also many options that you need to understand and decide upon before you start using Kafka.
 As always, the combination of options you choose is a compromise - a trade off - and in my opinion, explicit trade offs are much better than accidential ones.